iwasrobbed/Forecastr/README.md

 Forecastr
 =========

-A simple Objective-C wrapper for Forecast.io
+A simple Objective-C wrapper to make asynchronous requests to the [Forecast.io API version 2](https://developer.forecast.io/docs/v2)

 **Note:** You will need to [request an API key](https://developer.forecast.io) and set that key when you first instantiate Forecastr, otherwise an exception will be thrown.